-Leeds-born Danny Maude joined Canterbury 14 years ago after achieving a First Class Honours degree at Buckinghamshire University College.
+Leeds-born Danny Maude joined Canterbury in 2005 after achieving a First Class Honours degree at Buckinghamshire University College.
 He started as assistant professional under his predecessor, Paul Everard, became joint head professional six years later and took over as sole head professional in 2014.

 A married man with three young children, Danny supervises the coaching and teaching operation while also concentrating on running the pro shop.
 He provides group and one-to-one coaching sessions and has developed a reputation around the world as a renowned coach helping golfers with his online golf tutorial videos.